figma/code-snippet-editor-plugin/README.md

 FIGMA_IS_GREAT
 ```

+## “Details Mode”

+Details mode can be enabled from the plugin settings menu.

+In addition to the current snippets, it will display any templates being referenced, as well as JSON view of all the [params](#params) available for the current selection.

+Details mode is really useful when you’re building or debuigging your templates!

 ## Global Templates

 Templates can also be stored in Figma's [clientStorage](https://www.figma.com/plugin-docs/api/figma-clientStorage/).
 This is the only way to store templates for non-component nodes in a way that all nodes can inherit them.